 ABOUT THE XYREM LAWSUIT

-The complaint identifies further allegations against Jazz related to its efforts to delay generic entry; Jazz prosecuted multiple frivolous citizen petitions before the FDA in an effort to delay approval of the generics.
-Jazz also engaged in a product-hop, in which it filed a new drug application for a follow-up drug in order to obtain another round of patent exclusivity and maintain market power.
+The complaint identifies further allegations against Jazz related to its efforts to delay generic entry; Jazz prosecuted multiple frivolous citizen petitions before the FDA, allegedly in an effort to delay approval of the generics.
+The complaint also asserts that Jazz engaged in a product-hop, in which it filed a new drug application for a follow-up drug in order to obtain another round of patent exclusivity and maintain market power.

 TOP PHARMA LAW FIRM